 - CHCECE012 Support children to connect with their world

-This course includes work-based training of a minimum of 240 contact hours over a period of 12 weeks.
-During work-based training, students will be able to practice their skills and knowledge in real workplace settings.
+This course contains work-based training of 240 scheduled course contact hours over a period of 12 weeks.
+During work-based training, you will be able to practice your skills and knowledge in real workplace settings.
 This will assist you to be job-ready# at graduation.
 Stanley College has entered into work-based training agreements with a number of employers.

 All work-based training placements are organised by Stanley College’s Employment Liaison Team in consultation with students.
 Click this link, Work-Based Training Employers